 Meanwhile, exchange rates for bank transfers and other payment methods, like PayPal tended to be higher (see below).

 The exchange rates on LocalCoinSwap change all the time depending on what offers are available.
 So, it’s hard to generalise and compare the prices you see on the platform to that of other P2P marketplaces.

-However, most of the prices LocalCoinSwap offers in the UK seem to be quite a bit higher than on other marketplaces like LocalBitcoins and LocalCryptos.
-Always do your research before committing to a trade to ensure that you’re getting the best value for your money.
+However, always do your research before committing to a trade to ensure that you’re getting the best value for your money.

 Trading fees are straightforward with LocalCoinSwap.

 If you create a listing, you’ll pay 1% on each completed trade.
 There are no trading fees if you respond to listings.

 Because LocalCoinSwap provides a non-custodial wallet, withdrawal fees will be set by the wallet – not them.

 This means that the fees you’ll pay are decided by the network based on how congested it is at the time you initiate the transaction.